swseighman/Podman-Notes/README.md

 # Notes on Installing and Using podman

+From the Podman site:

+>*Podman is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
+Containers can either be run as root or in rootless mode.*

+You can also use `podman` on your Mac system too.

 #### Linux Installation

 For `podman` to function properly, your distribution needs to support `cgroupsV2`.
 You can check to determine if it's enabled: